centiservice/mats3/README.md

 on the Dead Letter Queue.
 (The broker should preferably be set up to have individual DLQs per queue).
 This is monitored on the message broker.

+If the problem was intermittent (e.g. a database was down for a short while), and the error is now cleared, you can now reissue the messages by moving them from the DLQ back to the original queue, and the Mats Flow will continue as if nothing happened.

 This makes the total system exceptionally distributed, but the _error handling_ is centralized.

 There is a separate project providing a Mats-specific view of the queues and DLQs on the message broker: